-The month is October ... the year is 1988.
-As the underdog Los Angeles Dodgers are shocking the Oakland A's in the World Series, Progressive Insurance is trading at $25.
-Adjusted for splits and dividends, that's around $0.65 per share.
+It's October 1988, and as the underdog Los Angeles Dodgers shock the Oakland A's in the World Series, Progressive Insurance is trading at $24.
+Adjusted for splits and dividends, that's around $0.55 per share.

-Today, with the Cardinals and Tigers in the midst of another Fall Classic, Progressive sits well north of $23.
-In other words, it's been more than a 35-bagger over the past 18 years, turning a $5,000 investment into roughly $175,000, despite a recent drop in the price.
-We believe there are several lessons to be drawn from the Progressive story that will help your future investing performance -- lessons that have helped our own strong performance in Motley Fool Hidden Gems.
-We'd like to share them with you today.
+Two decades later, with the Phillies now world champs, Progressive sits at around $15.
+In other words, it's been a 27-bagger over the past 20 years, turning a $5,000 investment into $135,000.
+I believe there are several lessons to be drawn from the Progressive story that will help your future investing performance -- lessons that have helped our own strong performance in Motley Fool Hidden Gems.
+I'd like to share them with you today.

 1. The power of patience

 Meaningful gains do not happen overnight, of course.
 In late 1988, George H.W.
-Bush, the current president's father, had just won the presidential election.
-That's certainly not ancient history, but it still took 18 years for Progressive to increase 35 times in value.
-Time and patience are two of the most important factors in investing, and they can help overcome mediocre performance, thanks to the power of compounding returns.
+Bush -- the father, not the son -- had just won the presidential election.
+That's certainly not ancient history, but the point is that it took 20 years for Progressive to increase this much in value.
+Time and patience are two of the most important factors in investing, and they can help overcome mediocre performance thanks to the power of compounding returns.

-Consider that a person contributing $2,500 yearly to an IRA and earning an excellent average annual return of 15% will accumulate about $116,000 after 14 years.
-Yet someone who started investing just four years earlier will just about reach the same total by earning an average return of only 10%.
-The important thing is to simply get in the game as soon as you can, and then once you're in, hurry up and be patient.
+Consider that a person contributing $2,500 yearly to an IRA, and earning an excellent average annual return of 15%, will accumulate about $116,000 after 14 years.
+Yet someone who started investing just four years earlier can beat that total by nearly $10,000 -- while earning an average return of only 10%.
+The important thing is to simply get in the game as soon as you can.
+Once you're in, hurry up and be patient.

 2. Small is big

 Back before it started its fantastic run, Progressive was valued at just $300 million -- a small cap by any measure.
-Today's future 35-baggers will also be small companies.
-They will not carry Toyota's
+Today's future 30-baggers will also be small companies.
+They won't carry Toyota's

 3. A penny shaved

-Progressive was never a penny stock trading below $1 per share.
-Future 10- and 100-baggers are most often trading between $5 and $50 per share (at least the ones we care about).
-They are rarely below $5, and they certainly aren't below $1.
+Progressive was never a penny stock trading for less than $1 per share.
+Future 10- and 100-baggers -- at least, the ones we care about -- most often trade between $5 and $50 per share.
+They're rarely below $5, and they certainly aren't below $1.